kgd-al/amaze/docs/src/usage/visualization.rst

 Note, however, the `save_trajectory` flag provided to the simulation so that we can later plot it.

-.. kgd-literal-include:: 31-36
+.. kgd-literal-include:: 34-38

-This is actually done similarly to render an empty maze, although we now provide the whole simulation and use :meth:`~amaze.visu.widgets.maze.MazeWidget.plot_trajectory`.
+This is actually done similarly the rendering of an empty maze, although we now provide the whole simulation and use :meth:`~amaze.visu.widgets.maze.MazeWidget.plot_trajectory`.

-.. kgd-literal-include:: 42
+.. kgd-literal-include:: 43-47

 Finally, we also could call the main script from python and provide it with arguments.